sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

     ```

 ??? tip "Development and back-up"
-    During this session, you will modify your Snakefile quite heavily, so it may be a good idea to make back-ups from time to time (with `cp` or a simple copy/paste) or use a versioning system.
+    During this session as well, you will modify your Snakefile quite heavily, so it may be a good idea to make back-ups from time to time (with `cp` or a simple copy/paste) or use a versioning system.
 As a general rule, if you have a doubt on the code you are developing, do not hesitate to make a back-up beforehand.

 ### Creating a rule to gather read counts